yourwebmaker/domino-game/README.md

 ### Solution
 - Stock is an interface, so whenever I need to simulate and test a game play I can do it via implementing the stock Interface with a fixed list of Tiles
-- Recursion + Circular Linked List was use to alternate between players.
+- Recursion + Circular Linked List was used to alternate between players.
 It'possible to add more players.
 - Usage of Domain events was made in order to reduce the coupling between Domain logic and Console output.
-You can see it on the `main.php` file
+You can see it on the `main.php` file.

 ### Class diagram
 ##### Initial Idea